alantanlc/installing-pip-and-virtualenv-ubuntu-20.04/README.md

 $ sudo apt update
 $ sudo apt install python3-pip
 ```
 The command above will also install all dependencies required for building Python modules.

-When the installation is complete, verify the installation by checking the pip version:
+... when the installation is complete, verify the installation by checking the pip version:
 ```
 $ pip3 --version
 ```